 Hospital Classification

-CH were distinguished from NCH using a previously described methodology.20 In brief, hospitals were categorized using combination of self-reported pediatric services on the American Hospital Association (AHA) Survey followed by validation using publicly available data on hospital membership in various pediatric programs such as the Children’s Hospital Association, Children’s Oncology Group, and American College of Surgeons National Surgical Quality Improvement Program-Pediatric.
+CH were distinguished from NCH using a previously described methodology.20 In brief, hospitals were categorized using a combination of self-reported pediatric services on the American Hospital Association (AHA) Survey followed by validation using publicly available data on hospital membership in various pediatric programs such as the Children’s Hospital Association, Children’s Oncology Group, and American College of Surgeons National Surgical Quality Improvement Program-Pediatric.
 Using this methodology, three tiers of hospitals were created.
 A final validation used Health Care Cost Institute claims data to determine the proportion of pediatric admissions at each hospital.

 Outcome Measures